 It’s a common concern that dental restorations like dentures may not last very long.
 And this concern prevents many people from seeking the treatments they need to live a fulfilling life.
 Fortunately, modern restorations can last a very long time when taken care of properly.
 High-quality restorations and proper care are key to helping your dentures last.

 After all, the goal of restorative dental treatments is to provide long-lasting, increased aesthetics and function.
-Infinite Smiles specializes in restorative dentistry, and that includes helping our clients maintain or improve their current restorations.
+Dr. Neal Patel specializes in restorative dentistry, and that includes helping our clients maintain or improve their current restorations.

 Types of dentures